What is a good GMAT score?

 GMAT Score Scenarios

-A- A former Rice MBA Admissions Officer on the Stacy Blackman Consulting team shared, “I only used the highest, reported score in my evaluation–other test attempts neither factored in nor biased me on the highest score.”
+A: A former Rice MBA Admissions Officer on the Stacy Blackman Consulting team says, “I only used the highest, reported score in my evaluation–other test attempts neither factored in nor biased me on the highest score.”

-A former MIT Admissions Officer on our team clarified, “I don’t think a specific mention of the lower score adds value in any way.
+A former MIT Sloan Admissions Officer on our team adds, “I don’t think a specific mention of the lower score adds value in any way.
 That 710 is strong enough to stand on its own without explanation.”

-A former NYU Admissions Officer on our team took a different approach and said, “I always liked to see that they took it more than once.
+A former NYU Stern Admissions Officer on the team took a different approach, saying, “I always liked to see that they took it more than once.
 So I would vote to reinstate the score.”

-A- A former Kellogg Admissions Officer on our team shared, “My rule of thumb is that if you’re less than the average by more than 10 points (so a 720 would be ok for M7 programs), you should try and address any issues with the GMAT score and/or retake.
+A: A former Kellogg Admissions Officer on our team says, “My rule of thumb is that if you’re less than the average by more than 10 points (so a 720 would be ok for M7 programs), you should try and address any issues with the GMAT score and/or retake.

-A- Yes, let’s review a scenario together.
-We had a client who took the GMAT three times, but he was still not quite in range quant-wise for his top choice Wharton.
+A: Let’s review a scenario together.
+We had a client who took the GMAT three times, but he was still not quite in range quant-wise for his top choice, Wharton.
 Here are his stats:

-Male with a strong track record of leadership in prestige consulting firm and then PE associate position at a small, mid-market firm with less than one year of experience.
-Graduated Magna cum laude from a top 50 college with a liberal arts major.
+Latino male with a strong track record of leadership in a prestige consulting firm and then a PE associate position at a small, mid-market firm with less than one year of experience.
+Graduated magna cum laude from a top 50 college with a liberal arts major.
 Strong leadership-oriented extracurricular activities.
 GMAT- 690, quant (41, 45%), verbal (44, 98%).
-Latino.